dark0dave/dotfiles/readme.md

 ![](./public/icon/icon.png)

-This repo is for macos and linux only.
-Fuck off windows.
+This repo is for linux only.
+Fuck off windows and macos.

 ## Setup